jsandevops/docker/dockervolumes/anonymous/README.md

 ## Run container from image:
 > ` docker run -d --rm -p 9090:9090 --name=dockervolumesanonymous dockervolumesanonymous:1 `

-Note: --rm flag will remove the conatiner once stopped and also will delete volume at the same time
+Note: --rm flag will remove the container once stopped and will also delete volume at the same time

 ## Check if any volume exists:
 > ` docker volume ls `